-Luckily, it's the end of summer, so it's the perfect time to purge your clothes.
+Luckily, it's the end of summer, so it's the perfect time to purge seasonal clothes.
 Start by going through your summer clothes.
 If you didn't wear a certain piece this summer, there's a huge chance that you won't wear it next summer either, so say goodbye to it.
-I was able to get rid of an entire duffle bag, as well as a large plastic bag full of clothes!
+I was able to donate two full bags of clothes!

 Textbooks (and Books in General)

-Now that you've cleared out some space in your closet, it's time to make some room on your bookshelf.
-When I finished packing yesterday, I found that I had an entire bag of textbooks that had been hidden away in my room, taking up a ton of space.
+Now that you've cleared some space in your closet, it's time to make room on your bookshelf.
+When I finished packing yesterday, I found an entire bag of textbooks that had been hidden away in my room, taking up a ton of space.

 I went online to my university's book requirements for the fall to see if I could sell any to current students.
 Unfortunately, universities constantly switch up the textbook editions and required readings, so only two of my books were on the required book list.

-Thankfully, our university has drop-off spots where you can donate your old textbooks, and they help educate students in third-world countries.
+Luckily, our university has drop-off spots where you can donate your old textbooks, and they are sent to help educate students in developing countries.
 This is a perfect way to put all your old textbooks to good use, rather than tossing them in the recycling.

-If you have some nice furniture, but have no need to keep it for your new place, try to sell it to your landlord.
-In turn, he or she is able to rent out a furnished room for a higher price, so if the furniture is in good shape, they'll likely be interested in this offer.
+If you have nice furniture, but have no need to keep it for your new place or limited space, try to sell it to your landlord.
+In turn, he or she can rent out a furnished room for a higher price, so if the furniture is in good shape, they'll likely be interested in this offer.
 It's a win for both of you!
-Note: this probably will work best if you currently live in a student apartment, but I'm sure it could also be handy for any landlord.
+Note: this probably will work best if you currently live in a student apartment.

 Another option you have is to sell furniture through local classified ads.
-If you're living in an area where there are many renters, you'll likely get a high level of success with this.
+If you're living in an area where there are many renters, you should be able to get a high level of success with this.
 Sometimes people are coming from far away or they don't want to rent a truck to move all of their heavier objects, so they'll turn to people in the neighbourhood to furnish their rooms, and this is where you come in.

 Does anyone even use the word knick-knack anymore?
 Regardless, you know exactly what I mean.
-You know those movie stubs you have stuffed into every purse or those notes you have from your first year psychology class (that you took as an elective three years ago)?
-Toss or recycle them!
+You know those movie stubs you have stuffed into every purse or those notes you have from your first year psychology class that you took as an elective three years ago?
+Recycle them!

-While I still have a hard time deciding if something should stay or go, it's always nice to have a clean room, free of clutter.
+While I still have a hard time deciding if something should stay or go, it's always nice to have a clean space free of clutter.
 I've become much better in the past few years at letting go of things I no longer have use for.
-If I see something that invokes a great memory, I'll write it down in my journal, that way I can clear the clutter, but keep the memory fresh.
+If I see something that evokes a great memory, I'll write it down in my journal so I can clear the clutter but keep the memory fresh.